Skip to content

 Lists

-Whether you want to show all order items in an offering or list achievements in a certificate, there are many use cases where the iterating through a list is needed.
+Whether you want to show all order items in an offering or list achievements in a certificate, there are many use cases where iterating through a list is needed.
 One example would be:

 {% for orderitem in deal.orderitems %}